A sensory nerve conducts two special senses, hearing and balance.

-- Vestibular component: arises from the complex of the vestibular nucleus in the protuberance and the medulla.
+- Vestibular component: arises from the vestibular nucleus complex in the swell and the medulla.

-- Cochlear component: arises from the ventral and dorsal cochlear nuclei, located in the inferior cerebellar peduncle.
+- Cochlear part: derives from the ventral and dorsal cochlear nuclei, located in the inferior cerebellar peduncle.

 Within the distal aspect of the internal acoustic meatus, the vestibulocochlear nerve is divided to form the vestibular nerve and the cochlear nerve.

-The vestibular nerve innervates the vestibular system of the inner ear, which is responsible for detecting balance.
+The vestibular nerve innervates the inner ear’s vestibular system, responsible for detecting balance.
 The cochlear nerve travels to the cochlea of the inner ear, forming the spiral ganglia that serve the sense of hearing.

 Basilar skull fracture

-A basilar skull fracture is a fracture of the base of the skull, usually as a result of increased trauma.
-The vestibulocochlear nerve can be damaged inside the internal acoustic meatus, producing symptoms of vestibular and cochlear nerve damage.
+A basilar skull fracture is a fracture of the base of the skull, usually due to increased trauma.
+The vestibulocochlear nerve can be damaged inside the internal acoustic meatus, producing vestibular and cochlear nerve damage symptoms.